chrismanta/Azure-Data-Platform/Lab 05 - Working with Relational Data Stores in the Cloud/dp-200-05_instructions.md

 ## Lab overview

-The students will be able to provision an Azure SQL Database and Azure Synapse Analytics server and be able to issue queries against one of the instances that are created.
+The students will be able to provision an Azure SQL Database and Azure Synapse Analytics workspace and be able to issue queries against one of the instances that are created.
 They will be also be able to integrate a data warehouse with a number of other data platform technologies and use PolyBase to load data from one data source into Azure Synapse Analytics.

 ## Lab objectives